roiperlman/ngx-document-scanner/projects/ngx-opencv/README.md

 # Ngx OpenCv
-NgOpenCV is a lightweight angular service for integrating OpenCV.js [WASM](https://webassembly.org/) in Angular 2+ applications.
+NgxOpenCV is a lightweight angular service for integrating OpenCV.js [WASM](https://webassembly.org/) in Angular 2+ applications.
 OpenCV on WASM offers near-native performance in web-based applications;
 The service loads the library in the angular zone, thus enabling better control over it's state.
 Note that there are a few extra steps required to configure the component other than installing the package from npm.